4LB3R70D/SecLopeDeVega-Docs/docs/source/content/ext-conn_conf.rst

 Redis Integration
 -----------------
 As described in :ref:`architecture`, the `Redis <https://redis.io/>`_ server is an important element for allowing to share information among different **external connectors**, using memory variables.
-This variables are explained in detail in :ref:`memory_variables_&_operations`, here we only address what is the configuration capabilities to use Redis.
+These variables are explained in detail in :ref:`session_support_and_memory_variables`, here we only address what is the configuration capabilities to use Redis.

 he following links can help you to install and use Redis, as well as understaning the integration between the external connector and Redis: